-Many of us find winter a difficult time and statistics show that people suffering with SAD (Seasonal Affective Disorder) is increasing all the time.
+With dark winter nights and cold frosty mornings, many of us find winter a difficult time, and statistics show that the number of people suffering with SAD (Seasonal Affective Disorder) is increasing all the time.

 What is SAD?

-Seasonal Affective Disorder or SAD, is seen as a relatively new illness, has only come into media prominence within the last few years.
+Seasonal Affective Disorder or SAD, is seen as a relatively new illness and has only come into media prominence within the last few years.

 SAD, is a type of depression that occurs during the same season each year.
 It tends to affect people in the winter due to limited supply of natural light, particularly those who work indoors.
 Lack of natural sunlight can result in your brain not releasing enough serotonin, which is a chemical that helps control our moods.